nextui-org/nextui/.changeset/sharp-years-raise.md

 "@nextui-org/system-rsc": patch
 ---

-fix forwardRef render functions not using ref
+Fix forwardRef render functions not using ref